MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-replicate.md

 1. Select the OS you just downloaded and begin OS set up.

-1. Once the OS is finished installing, specify the local administrative credentials, then sign in using them.
+1. Once the OS is finished installing, enter the local administrative credentials, then sign in using them.

-1. Open **Hyper-V Manager** and select the VM just created.
+1. Open **Hyper-V Manager** again and select the VM just created.

-1. Under **Hyper-V settings**, select **Enhanced Session Mode Policy** and ensure **Allow enhanced session mode** is enabled.
+1. Under **Hyper-V settings**, select **Enhanced Session Mode Policy** and ensure the **Allow enhanced session mode** option is enabled.

-1. Sign on to the newly created VM.
+1. Sign on to the new VM.

 ## Step 4: Install target appliance bits

 The target appliance and the source appliance use the same .zip file, so no need to download it again.

-1. Open Server Manager.
+1. Open **Server Manager**.

-1. Copy and paste the downloaded .zip file to the target VM that you just created and extract it.
+1. Copy and paste the downloaded .zip file to the target VM virtual hard disk location that you created and extract it.

 1. As an administrator, run the following PowerShell script from the folder of the extracted .zip file: